awsdocs/aws-iot-docs/developerguide/device-defender-troubleshoot.md

 A: Start by creating a security profile behavior with low thresholds and attach it to a thing group that contains a representative set of devices\.
 You can use AWS IoT Device Defender to view the current metrics, and then fine\-tune the device behavior thresholds to match your use case\.

 Q: I created a behavior, but it is not triggering a violation when I expect it to\.
 How should I fix it?
 A: When you define a behavior, you are specifying how you expect your device to behave normally\.
-For example, if you have a security camera that only connects to one central server on TCP port 8888, you don’t expect it to make any other connections\.
+For example, if you have a security camera that only connects to one central server on TCP port 8888, you don't expect it to make any other connections\.
 To be alerted if the camera makes a connection on another port, you define a behavior like this:

 ```
 {